Origins of the Six-Day War: Removal of U.N. peacekeepers from Egypt

 At 10:00 p.m. on May 16, the commander of United Nations Emergency Force, General Indar Jit Rikhye, was handed a letter from General Mohammed Fawzy, Chief of Staff of the United Arab Republic, reading: "To your information, I gave my instructions to all UAR armed forces to be ready for action against Israel, the moment it might carry out any aggressive action against any Arab country.
 Due to these instructions our troops are already concentrated in Sinai on our eastern border.
 For the sake of complete security of all UN troops which install OPs along our borders, I request that you issue your orders to withdraw all these troops immediately."
 The emissary who delivered the letter requested immediate withdrawal of United Nations troops from Sharm el Sheikh as well.
 Rikhye said he would report to the Secretary-General for instructions.

-The UNEF was established following the Suez crisis in 1956 by various resolutions of the Security Council culminating in resolution 1001.
+The UNEF was established following the Suez crisis in 1956 by various resolutions of the Security Council culminating in Resolution 1001 (ES-I).
 Egypt agreed to the presence of the unit on her territory.
 Israel refused.